yuzhou2/swagger-doclet/README.md

 ## Override Swagger UI

-To override the swagger ui included with the doclet, you can either use your own zip or your own directory and add the swaggerUiPath option to the additionalparam attribute in the pom file.
+To override the Swagger UI included with the doclet, you can either use your own zip or your own directory and add the swaggerUiPath option to the additionalparam attribute in the pom file.

 Here is an example pointing to a zip file: